Measurement of the $e^+e^-\to K_SK_L$ cross section near the $\phi(1020)$ resonance with the SND detector: Selection of events

 where $N_{K_SK_L,i}$, $\varepsilon_i$ and $IL_i$ are the number of selected $K_SK_L$ events, the detection efficiency calculated using simulation, and the integrated luminosity, respectively, at the $i$-th energy point.
 The measured cross section is fitted with the vector meson dominance (VMD) model.
 At this stage, the resonance mass and width are determined, as well as the relative value of the nonresonant amplitude of the $e^+e^-\to K_SK_L$ process.

 The obtained model parameters are used in the analysis of Class II events.
 From the ratio of the number of $K_SK_L$ events in Classes I and II in the data and simulation, the correction to the cross section $\delta_{\chi^2}$ is calculated.
 Then, corrections are obtained for the loss of a photon $\delta_{\gamma}$ and the presence of a charged track $\delta_{\rm ch}$ in the event, i.e., for the difference between data and simulation in the fraction of events falling into Class III and Class IV.
+The methods for determining the corrections $\delta_{\chi^2}$, $\delta_{\gamma}$, and $\delta_{\rm ch}$ will be described in detail in Sec.~\ref{cscorr}.
 After introducing the corrections, we obtain the final result for the Born cross section of the process $e^+e^-\to K_SK_L$ and the parameter $B(\phi\to K_SK_L)B(\phi\to e^+e^-)$.